IronOCR Linux Compatibility & Setup Guide

 Frequently Asked Questions

-Yes, you can use IronOCR on other Linux distros by updating your package list and installing necessary packages and Tesseract OCR using your package manager.
+If your Linux distribution is not officially supported by IronOCR, you can still use the software by updating your package list and installing the necessary packages and Tesseract OCR using your package manager.

-Why is Linux support important for IronOCR?
+Why is Linux support critical for OCR software?